arMustapha5/TestingWithGene/README.md

 **🎉 SecureAuth AI represents the future of real-time, AI-enhanced bioauthentication testing, demonstrating how artificial intelligence can elevate security systems to new levels of efficiency, reliability, and innovation.**

-*Built with ❤️ for the AI-Powered Testathon - Empowering QA teams with real-time, AI-enhanced testing capabilities for the future of secure authentication.*
+*Built with ❤️ by FREE-B for the AI-Powered Testathon - Empowering QA teams with real-time, AI-enhanced testing capabilities for the future of secure authentication.*